Python-SIP/sip/docs/api_14.rst

 .. c:type:: sipSimpleWrapper

-    This is provided as an aid to porting handwritten code to API v14 and is defined as :c:type:`PyObject`.
+    This is an opaque C structure that implements a Python wrapped instance whose type is :class:`sip.simplewrapper`.
+It is an extension of the :c:type:`PyObject` structure and so may be safely cast to it.

 .. c:type:: sipSymbolSpec